 Welcome to Destination Ag's (DA) living classroom!
 We are excited you and your students can join us for an on-site learning experience.
 This guide is here to assist you!
 We understand that implementing a field trip is not an easy task and we want to make the processes as smooth as possible.
 The goal is for all participants to have a clear understanding and realistic expectations for the field trip.

-If you have not already, don't forget to register your program online.
-Dates may book quickly!
+If you have not already, don't forget to choose your lessons with the online form.

 Please review the entire guide; however, you can find the answers to various topics below!